Destination Wedding (2018) - Review

 Plot & Thoughts

 Destination Wedding has a subtitle that it discloses at the beginning and end of the film: "A Narcissist Can't Die, Because Then the Entire World Would End."
-This is the story about two self-obsessed people who hate the world and everyone in it.
+This is the story of two self-obsessed people who hate the world and everyone in it.
 They both have negative opinions of everyone around them, regardless of whether or not they know any of the people in question.
 They're two people who think they're better and smarter than anyone else, which makes them immediately hate each other.
-Their mutual disgust for the world is also why their destined for each other.
+Their mutual disgust for the world is also why they’re destined for each other.

 Frank (Keanu Reeves) and Lindsey (Winona Ryder) are two people who are attending a destination wedding in wine country, California.
-They both seem to dread the idea, but feel obligated because Frank is the groom's brother and Lindsey happens to be the groom's ex-fiance.
+They both seem to dread the idea but feel obligated because Frank is the groom's brother and Lindsey happens to be the groom's ex-fiance.
 Despite their relation to the groom, they've never met or known each other before this weekend and, after a brief exchange of compliments at an airport terminal, it's immediately established that they hate each other for the reasons I already mentioned.
 Fortunately for them, they're immediate proximity continues to be forced upon them, not because the groom is trying to set them up, but likely because he knows them both to be miserable people whom he has no idea where to place.

 DestinationWedding03-1024x427.jpg

 It's in their forced seclusion and disgust for the very event they're attending that they find common ground and slowly come to enjoy each other's company, as they riff on everyone else around them or pontificate about the nature of life in the most sardonic and melancholic ways possible.
-Being something of a cynical jerk who prefers to look at things with preference on logic and almost a contempt for emotional tilt towards anything, the dialogue of the two bitter protagonists speaks to me on a different level.
+Being something of a cynical jerk who prefers to look at things with a preference for logic and almost a contempt for an emotional tilt towards anything, the dialogue of the two bitter protagonists speaks to me on a different level.
 It's slightly unrealistic that these two people would talk the way they do for the entirety of the film, sure.
 However, in the defense of the film, I don't think realism is what the filmmakers are going for.
 Don't forget: Destination Wedding is a romcom.
 Romcoms are not exactly known for their believability or realism.

 DestinationWedding05-1024x427.jpg

 If you find yourself immediately put off by the performances of the two, however, you'd best turn off the film and find something else because they're the only two characters that ever talk in the entire movie.
 One of the risks Destination Wedding takes is the fact that the two narcissists on whom the story is focused, are the only ones who ever get to say anything.
-No other characters get to say anything or interject; there are just a few scenes in which they're watching something and the voices from the TV's speakers is the only dialogue spoken by someone other than Reeves and Ryder.
+No other characters get to say anything or interject; there are just a few scenes in which they're watching something and the voices from the TV's speakers are the only dialogue spoken by someone other than Reeves and Ryder.

 I think it all works to the movie's credit.
-Much like the irritated scribblings over the scene title cards that appear, this feels like a deliberate choice on driving home the whole idea of the world revolving around these two.
+Much like the irritated scribblings over the scene title cards that appear, this feels like a deliberate choice to drive home the whole idea of the world revolving around these two.
 Even the camera shots themselves add to the experience.
-The shots tend to be long, without many cuts, allowing each actors to spout seemingly endless rants of large words to illustrate their point about bigger ideas to one another.
+The shots tend to be long, without many cuts, allowing each actor to spout seemingly endless rants of large words to illustrate their point about bigger ideas to one another.
 They also don't move much, allowing our eyes to focus more on them in the frame for longer.
 All of these little touches, I think, are successful in driving home the alternate title of Destination Wedding and the hidden intent of the film.
 If nothing else, it demonstrates how this movie could easily be converted into a two-person stage performance.

 DestinationWedding02-1024x427.jpg

 If I were to call out the drawbacks to the film, it would be that I think that some of the humor starts to dull by the second half of the film, probably because their insults aren't as scathing anymore now that the two characters have started to like each other.
 I also think that the characters share some details about themselves like what they do for a living, but the jokes that are tied to those professions feel a little weak or underutilized.
 It just felt like a few character details about their origins or their work conflicted or were not entirely realized.
-If anything, I expected them both to be writers or critics based on their vocabulary choice and attitude, but maybe that's just the reason why I like it so much; this romcom was made for my specific niche audience.
+If anything, I expected them both to be writers or critics based on their vocabulary choice and attitude, but maybe that's just the reason why I like it so much; this rom-com was made for my specific niche audience.

 TL;DR (Conclusion)

-Destination Wedding is not the romantic comedy for everyone.
+Destination Wedding is not a romantic comedy for everyone.
 If you want the usual heartwarming fluff or just something akin to a Hugh Grant movie, you're looking in the wrong place.
 However, if you want a more unique romcom experience in which characters talk like they're in a David Mammet film and roast everyone around them, including each other, as they slowly fall in love, you might enjoy your time with Destination Wedding.

 Fan of death metal?
 Check out my band on Bandcamp and Soundcloud.
 If you like what you hear and want to hear more, head to HoundsofInnsmouth.com for more info!